Ahmed-Elhifni/Burger-order/README.md

-Testing a urger app in React
+Testing a burger app in React (not finished yet so it wont run)